refinery/refinerycms/images/readme.md

 _Note: you will have to restart your web server after changing this setting for the changes to take effect._

-## Using a Thumbnail Size in Your Theme or View
+## Using a Thumbnail Size in Your View

 Take the default thumbnails above to use the ``:large`` thumbnail I would collect that image out of the database and apply it like this in my view: